seathasky/FF14-MAC_ModSupport/README.md

 Run the game from the c: drive manually (Users/USERNAME/Library/Application Support/Crossover/Bottles/YOURBOTTLENAME/drive_c/Program86/SquareEnix/FF14/Boot/ffxivboot64.exe) OR

 You can make a command inside your bottle by finding the ffxivboot64.exe so you can drag it to your dock.

+If you installed XIVLauncher from step 6, you can run XIVLauncher.exe in your bottle and skip most of the installation steps.

 Read below for full mod support: